WAN Design Requirements

 Note:

 1. The two hub routers and spoke routers are connected to the Internet.
 Usually, you would connect the two hub routers to different ISPs.
-To keep it simple, I combined all routers into the 192.168.1.0/24 subnet, which is represented as an unmanaged switch in the lab below.
+To keep it simple, I combined all routers into the 192.168.1.0/24 subnet, represented as an unmanaged switch in the lab below.

 2. Each spoke router has a loopback interface with an IP address.
 The DMVPN network will use subnet 172.16.1.0/24, where hub1 will be the primary hub.
 Spoke routers will register themselves with both hub routers.